tinkupp/EquifaxInterviewProject/README.md

     be wrong.
 Instead, I prefer using Chat GPT's answers as a starting point to finding a solution when I get stuck on something.
 In this project, it was fairly helpful when I had a stack trace related to the datastore client I was using.
 Chat GPT's answers led me to the conclusion that I was not using the correct client to interact with my datastore, which was not clear from the original error message.

+### Proposed solution for pub/sub
+  I have not implemented the pub/sub component of this project.
+The following is my proposal for this component:
+  1. Add pub/sub credentials to the service account that my application uses.
+  2. Create a pub/sub topic, perhaps with a name such as `user-profile-events`
+  3. Whenever a user profile is created, updated or deleted, an event is published to the topic.
+The event would contain what was changed about the user profile.
+  4. Subscribers to the topic can now see real-time changes to user profiles.

+  This could be used for things such as:
+  - a service that sends welcome emails to new users
+  - triggering analytics events or updating dashboards
+  - keeping an audit trail of user changes